kimchi-project/kimchi/docs/README.md

 [this FAQ](http://fedoraproject.org/wiki/EPEL#How_can_I_use_these_extra_packages.3F)
 for more information on how to configure your system to access this repository.

+And for RHEL7 systems, you also need to subscribe to the "RHEL Server Optional" channel at RHN Classic or Red Hat Satellite.

 **For debian:**

     $ sudo apt-get install gcc make autoconf automake gettext git \